kingjin94/rbo/README.md

 Running the Experiments
 =======================

 The experiments are best run inside a docker container.
-Use the provided docker-compose file to get a shell with all dependencies installed: `docker compose run -i --service-ports rbpo bash`.
+Use the provided docker-compose file to get a shell with all dependencies installed: `docker compose run -i --service-ports base-opt bash`.
 Then you can run the experiments with the provided shell scripts in the `experiments` folder.
 We note that the experiments are computationally expensive and require a lot of CPU time and memory (order of 1000 CPU hours).
 The results for the analysis are provided in the [data folder](data).